Volunteer

 Sometimes these applications fall through -- people get transferred, someone gets sick, etc. As a result, we keep the dogs on the site until the contract is signed.

 This process takes a long time.
-What if I meet the dog and there isn't a match?
-Do I have to start all over with another rescue if you don't have the right dog for me?
+What if I meet the dog and it isn't a love match?
+Do I have to start all?

 What are your standards for adoption?